antor44/livestream_video/README.md

 ```
 python3 playlist4whisper.py
 ```
-MPV player and terminals like gnome-terminal seem not to work in Windows.
+MPV player and Linux terminals like gnome-terminal seem not to work in Windows; they might require additional configuration and/or packages to install.

 #
 # Usage: